nmaguiar/openaf-docs/docs/reference/scope.md

 ````
 ### yprint

-__yprint(aObj, multidoc)__
+__yprint(aObj, multidoc, sanitize)__

 ````
 Prints aObj in YAML.
 If multiDoc = true and aJson is an array the output will be multi-document.
+If sanitize = true all Java objects will be converted to avoid parsing errors.
 ````
 ### yprintErr